 TOPIC 1: WAVE PARTICLE DUALITY (DOUBLE SLIT EXPERIMENT AND THE PHOTOELECTRIC EFFECT) Presentations are focused on explaining the phenomenon from previous lessons in the unit.
 Group One Videos Video 1: How Do We KNOW Light is a Wave?
-(5:49) Light is an electromagnetic wave as seen by Young's double slit experiment that created an interference pattern created an interference pattern.
-The constructive and destructive interference pattern results from the superposition of the waves coming from the slits.
-The slits width needs to be within 1,000 x's the size of the wavelength of the wave or it will not diffract (spread out) through the opening.
-When photons of light are sent through the double slit one at a time, there is still a diffraction pattern.
-Video 2: Albert Einstein and the Photoelectric Effect (2:35) Einstein won the Nobel Prize for explaining the photoelectric effect.
-Hooke believed that light was a wave, Young's double slit experiment showed wave properties, and Maxwell's equations showed that light was an electromagnetic wave.
-The photoelectric effect showed that the energy needed to eject electrons from a metal had to come from a source with a high enough frequency of light or no electrons would have the metal. electrons would leave the metal.
-Einstein said that light was made of wave-packets (photons) that could act like a wave in some situations, a particle in other situations, and neither in other situations.
-Millikan disagreed with Einstein's hypothesis, so he carefully came up with ways to measure the photoelectric effect to try to disprove Einstein.
+(5:49) Light is an electromagnetic wave as seen by Young's double slit experiment that created an interference pattern. • The constructive and destructive interference pattern results from the superposition of the waves coming from the slits. • The slits width needs to be within 1,000 x's the size of the wavelength of the wave or It will not diffract (spread out) through the opening.
+When photons of light are sent through the double slit one at a time, there is still a diffusction methods. diffraction pattern.
+Finstein wen the Nebel Prize for explaining the photoelectric effect Einstein won the Nobel Prize for explaining the photoelectric effect.
+Hooke believed that light was a wave.
+Young's double slit experiment showed wave.
+Hooke believed that light was a wave, found is double sitt experiment showed wave properties, and Maxwell's equations showed that light was an electromagnetic wave The photoelectric effect showed that the energy needed to eject electrons from a The photoelectric effect showed that the energy needed to eject electrons from a metal had to come from a source with a high enough frequency of light or no electrons would leave the metal Einstein said that light was made of wave-packets (photons) that could act like a wave in some situations, a particle in other situations, and neither in other situations. • Millikan disagreed with Einstein's hypothesis, so he carefully came up with ways to measure the photoelectric effect to try to disprove Einstein.
 However, at the end, his precise experiments reinforced that Einstein was right.
 Video 3: What the HECK is Light?!
 (4:00) Light is created when charges speed up, slow down, or change direction.
-Electrons cannot orbit the atom because continually changing direction and losing energy makes the electron collapse into the nucleus.
-Light needs matter (charges) to be created, but it does not need it to travel because it is an electromagnetic wave.
+Electrons cannot orbit the atom because continually changing direction and losing energy makes the electron collapse into the nucleus. • Light needs matter (charges) to be created, but it does not need it to travel because it is an electromagnetic wave.
 Young showed that light behaved like a wave with his double slit experiment.
 More photons in the beam of light means more brightness.
 Very small things exhibit waves and particle behavior.
 Photons (particles of light) have frequency.
 Macroscopically, you are dealing with tons of particle-waves, which encourages them to choose one side or the other, so we do not observe this duality in day-to-day experiences.
 Group Two Videos Video 1: The Quantum Experiment That Broke Reality (13:31) Waves passing through a double slit create an interference pattern.
-Constructive and destructive interference happens from superposition of waves at different distances away from each of the slits. • IT IS A PLATYPUS, NOT A DUCK OR A BEAVER K20
+Constructive and destructive interference happens from superposition of waves at different distances away from each of the slits.
+IT IS A PLATYPUS, NOT A DUCK OR A BEAVER K20 🖗